If you’re like me, the tomatoes I grow in my garden rarely make it back into the house — especially those sweet cherry tomatoes!

 Here are my favorite reasons for picking tomatoes before they’re ready to go.

-- Avoid pests, animals, and trespassers (I see you eyeing my tomatoes, neighbor)
+- Avoid pests, animals that eat tomatoes, and trespassers (I see you eyeing my tomatoes, neighbor lady!)

 - Helps avoid sunspots and cracking